gellison1505/Purple-Homework/Etsy/Readme.md

-# Homework #2
+# Etsy

-15 points
+## 15 points

-**DUE: Thursday, January 30 by 5:30pm**

 For easiest viewing of these instructions, view online or use a Markdown previewer.

 ### Instructions

 This assignment will help you get practice with page layout and mobile design.
 Some HTML and CSS research will be required.

-**1. Large Layout**.
+**1. Large Layout**

 Take a look at the "above the fold" screenshot I took of the [Etsy home page](etsy-target.png).